bashog/DrimGame2022/README.md

 ## Results found

-To laucnh a model the code has the following structure for example for `CHR2`, `12 months period`, `the forward sequential period` and `the linear SVR model` :
+To launch a model the code has the following structure for example for `CHR2`, `12 months period`, `the forward sequential period` and `the linear SVR model` :

 ```python
 chronique=b'CHR2'